ng-Classic/ng-classic/packages/platform-server/PACKAGE.md

-Supports delivery of Angular Classicapps on a server, for use with [server-side rendering](guide/glossary#server-side-rendering) (SSR).
+Supports delivery of Angular Classic apps on a server, for use with [server-side rendering](guide/glossary#server-side-rendering) (SSR).

-For more information, see [Server-side Rendering: An intro to Angular ClassicUniversal](guide/universal).
+For more information, see [Server-side Rendering: An intro to Angular Classic Universal](guide/universal).